-Treasury anticipates many of the grant recipients will allocate their grants towards Broadband Infrastructure projects1.
+Treasury anticipates many of the grant recipients will allocate their grants towards Broadband Infrastructure projects.
 As the COVID-19 pandemic further accentuated the gap in broadband coverage, it is apparent to the Commission there is a vital need to expand access to high-quality broadband service.
-The Commission states communities that “lack access to high-quality broadband service currently are at a disadvantage since they cannot access the service that connects them to the mandatory functions of our modern society1.”
+The Commission states communities that “lack access to high-quality broadband service currently are at a disadvantage since they cannot access the service that connects them to the mandatory functions of our modern society.”

 Key Program Dates:

 - State Applications due by December 27th, 2021

 - Tribal Government Applications due by June 1, 2022

 - Submit Grant Plan by September 24, 2022

 What you need to know about the Capital Projects Fund: